WebAssembly/spec/md-proto/WebAssembly.md

 #### Generic Instruction Validation

-For each operand [type] in the instruction's signature in reverse order, a [validation type] is popped from the type stack and checked to match it.
+For each operand [type] in the instruction's signature in reverse order, a [validation type] is popped from the type stack and required to match it.
 Each return type of the instruction's signature is then pushed onto the type stack.

 If the instruction's signature has no return types: